 SPANISH SPEAKING VOLUNTEERS

 SeaMar will be at Sno-Valley Senior Center the 3rd Monday of the month to bring the community together with translation for our Spanish speaking residents living in the valley!
+SeaMar is at Issaquah Senior Center on the 1st Monday, and Mt.
+Si Senior Center on the 2nd Monday!
 We will be working with SeaMar to make all of our programming inclusive for Spanish Speaking Seniors and are excited to create new friendships, ease isolation and depression.
-Interested call Valerie at 206-779-2011 or Clemencia at SeaMar 425-373-6587
+Interested call Clemencia at SeaMar 425-373-6587